goatcorp/SamplePlugin/README.md

 > ⚠️ **Don't click Fork!**
 >
 > This is a GitHub Template repo.
-If you want to use this for a plugin, just [use this template][new-repo] to make a new repo!
+If you want to use this for a plugin, [use this template][new-repo] to make a new repo!
 >
 > ![image](https://github.com/goatcorp/SamplePlugin/assets/16760685/d9732094-e1ed-4769-a70b-58ed2b92580c)